Skip to main content

 The Droves Solar Farm Limited, a subsidiary of Island Green Power (IGP) is bringing forward proposed plans for a solar farm with battery energy storage located on land north of Swaffham and south of Castle Acre, West Norfolk.

-We are currently undertaking land surveys and assessments to determine the proposed Site layout.
+We have undertaken extensive land surveys and assessments to determine the proposed Site layout and refine the detailed design.

 Engagement to date

-To date, we have conducted introductory meetings with key stakeholders who have expert knowledge of the local area.
-This engagement has helped us understand potential concerns and opportunities at the Site and its surrounding context.
-Our early efforts have also included a series of workshops and communications with the landowner and nearby properties.
+During the early stages of the project, we held introductory meetings with key stakeholders who have expert knowledge of the local area.
+This engagement helped us understand potential concerns and opportunities at the Site and its surrounding context.
+Our early efforts also included a series of workshops and communications with the landowner and nearby properties.

-This engagement was essential for the preparation and refinement of our more detailed proposals, which we are now presenting as part of our statutory consultation.
-Following this, we will prepare to submit our Development Consent Order (“DCO”) application, which we expect to be in autumn 2025.
+This engagement was essential for the preparation and refinement of our more detailed proposals, which we presented as part of our statutory and targeted consultations.
+We then submitted our Development Consent Order (“DCO”) application in November 2025.

 About Island Green Power